agforero/agforero/README.md

 - 👋 Hi, I’m @agforero!
-- 👀 I’m interested in algorithms, AI, historical video games and healthcare technologies.
-- 🐻 I am attending Cornell Tech, the Cornell University campus in New York City, for my MEng in Computer Science.
-I hold a BA in Computer Science and History from St. Olaf College.
+- 💼 Will begin work as a software designer at InterSystems Corporation in Cambridge, MA in July
+- 🐻 Studying my Master of Engineering in Computer Science at Cornell Tech (Cornell University campus in NYC)
+- 🦁 Went to St. Olaf College for my BAs in History and Computer Science
-- 💻 I worked with Argonne National Laboratory to develop [a testing framework for bleeding-edge Fortran compilers](https://github.com/agforero/FTFramework).
+- 💻 Interned at Argonne National Laboratory in 2020 researching compilers and computational science
-- 🧪 I collaborated with University of Wisconsin-Madison researchers to build [a suite that helps identify key proteins in the COVID-19 infection process](https://github.com/Craven-Biostat-Lab/SARS-CoV-2-Analysis/tree/main/code/GraphAnalysis).
-- 🧑‍🏫 I have taught hundreds of high school students the basics of AI and Python as a Program Manager at Inspirit AI.
+- 🧪 Interned at University of Wisconsin-Madison with their virology department, running data analysis and visualization on COVID data
+- 👨‍🔬 Member of the Society for Industrial and Applied Mathematics since 2020
+- 📚 Teaching computer science for about 4 years, including high schoolers, college students and senior citizens
-- 🦁 As Chief Technology Officer of St. Olaf's Student Government, I rebuilt our website at [Oleville.com](https://www.oleville.com/) and hosted student elections.
+- 🏛 Chief Technology Officer of the St. Olaf Student Government Association, 2020-2021
+- 🧮 Co-founder and Vice President of the Algorithms Club at St. Olaf
 - 📫 You can reach me at agf48@cornell.edu.

 <!---